GugeNet/Yust/Readme.txt

 Nothing is very finished yet, but the compiler uses a clever trick I found out for myself when I was 20 years old and implemented this in BASIC on a 286 PC with MSDOS 3.0!
-It is a little bit like Dijstra's shunting yard, but not quite.
+It is a little bit like Dijkstra's shunting yard, but not quite.

 Operator precedence as defined in https://en.cppreference.com/w/cpp/language/operator_precedence